Mallorca in April, Es Colomer

 Platja de Formentor in April

-What’s on in April in Mallorca?
+What’s on in April 2025 in Mallorca?
 Key dates and special events

-A wide range of oddly specific fairs
+A wild array of oddly specific fairs

 Zingy oranges